veliovgroup/spiderable-middleware/docs/meteor.md

 });

 // Make globally available Blaze helper,
-// Feel free to omit this line in case if you're not using Blaze
+// Feel free to omit this line in case when Blaze no used
 // or going to handle logic in JavaScript part Template.registerHelper('IS_PRERENDERING', () => isPrerendering.get());
 ```